 3. The Mask of Pregnancy

 “What is this?” you ask?
 Is it The Pregnancy Glow?
 The blooming?
-The rosy cheeks?
+The rosy flush?
 It is not.

 It is one or more patches of darkening skin on your face.
 For no reason.
 Because every paranoid preggo is desperate for another reason to feel under-confident and ugly.
 And why not add hormonal acne into the mix too?
-Because despite having spent 30-odd years trying to minimise it, apparently I want more.
+Because despite having spent 30-odd years trying to minimise it, apparently I wanted a bit more.

 5. Big Boobs

-They did not go down after the birth or after breastfeeding.
+They did not go down after giving birth or after breastfeeding either argh.

 6. Bump Touchers

 Now I was somewhat warned about this but I still wasn’t quite prepared.

 It was one of the pregnancy things that annoyed me a lot.
 I don’t mind my female friends and family touching my bump at all – it’s affectionate and lovely.
 However, I do not want males who I barely know to reach over and not only touch my bump, but to give it a shake.
 WTF?!